 Restore Default Settings: Click this action if you have adjusted the default settings of the tool, and wish to return to the standard properties originally installed with Optuma.

-Save Settings as Default: If you have adjusted any of the tool's Properties (Colour for example) you can save the adjustments as your new default setting.
-Each time you apply a tool to a chart, the tool will display using the new settings.
+Save Settings as Default: If you have adjusted any of the tool’s properties (colour, for example) you can save the adjustments as your new default setting.
+Each time you apply a new Analysis Cluster to a chart, the tool will display using the new settings.

 Tool Name: Allows you to adjust the name of the tool, as it's displayed in the Structure Panel.